kleineluka/premonition/README.md

 ## Adding to Your Shader 🪄

 Add the `Processor` folder into wherever your shader editor is.
-In the namespace of the scripts of the project, replace <x.Premonition> with whatever your namespace is.
+In the namespace of the scripts of the project, replace `Luka.Example.Premonition` with whatever your namespace is, so for example, it could be `MyProject.Premonition`.
 You can then call the `Premonition.Processor.compact_material` function, passing in the material you want to process and a `ProcessorSettings` object with your desired settings.

 ## Return Values 🌠